-If you are searching for the fastest way to remove a Gemini watermark, the short answer is: use a browser-based Gemini-specific remover on the original exported file, not a generic AI retouch tool first.
+If you are searching for the fastest way to remove a Gemini watermark, the short answer is: use a Gemini-specific workflow on the original exported file, not a generic AI retouch tool first.

 This guide is practical only: what to upload, what quality to expect, where results break down, and what to do when the image is no longer in ideal shape.
 For the technical explanation behind the method, read how Gemini watermarks are added and removed afterwards.